 We, including me, are expected to follow these public health precautions.
 They may change over time.
 If they do, I will ensure you have the most up to date information. (https://covidrecovery.colostate.edu/public-health-precautions-during-the-semester/)

-Complete a symptom report every day that we are reporting to university grounds or working in the field on university business (such as research)
+Complete a symptom report if I experience COVID symptoms or receive a positive COVID

 Wearing a face covering always while in university buildings, including classrooms, offices and laboratories, a public area such as university housing hallway, community restroom, elevator or lobby, public transportation, or other public space.
 Face coverings should also be worn outside when you cannot physically distance.